Back Issues of Language in India - From 2001

 - Language in India www.languageinindia.com charges a formatting fee of Indian rupees 1200 only for the publication of each article submitted by authors from South Asia and other less affluent countries.
 Authors from affluent countries are charged a fee of Indian rupees 2400 only.
 Note that those authors of South Asian origin who work or study in affluent countries are also charged Indian rupees 2400 for each article.
 This fee covers the editing and formatting of articles, etc. for HTML presentation, uploading it to the Internet, maintaining it in the Internet and for doing repairs when necessary.

 - When we do the formatting, if we find that the paper has grammar, spelling, word choice, capitalization, phrase and sentence coherence and cogency errors, we'll edit it suitably correcting the errors mentioned above and improve the stylistic presentation.
 Our copy editor/s will go through the article line by line and edit the paper removing the errors.
 For this extra work we will charge some extra fee based on the quantum and quality of work done.
 Kindly note that even with this editing and formatting fee, publication of the article is heavily subsidized considering the actual costs of labor and time involved in editing, formatting, uploading, maintaining it in the Internet and doing repairs when necessary.
-Many journals with less indexing privileges charge Euro 100 (Indian rupees 6900) per paper.
+Many journals with less indexing privileges charge Euro 100 (Indian rupees 6900) or more per paper.

 - The maximum length of an article is set at 25 pages in 1.5 line space and this includes all appendices, etc. which form part of the article.
 Editing and formatting fee varies with the length of the materials submitted for publication.
 This editing and formatting fee meets only partially the costs of editing formatting, uploading, maintaining the article in the Internet and for doing repairs when necessary.
 The decision to publish or not publish depends solely on the merit and relevance of the article accepted.